wearebase/web-images/README.md

 First of all, you must add the views folder to your Twig template load path.
 You can either specify the views folder within this package or specify your whole third-party directory, which will affect the way you access your views.
 If you're using multiple Base packages, then the latter may be preferable.

 ### Timber
 [Add the loadpath to your `functions.php`](https://github.com/jarednova/timber/wiki/Configure-template-locations).
-You may need to re-add the default Theme view folder in here too as it may override the Timber view folder.
+You must re-add the default Theme view folder in here too as it may override the Timber view folder.

 ```
 /* functions.php */
-Timber::$locations = array(
+Timber::$dirname = array(
-  '/package-install-dir',
+  'views',
-  ABSPATH.'/wp-content/themes/timber/views'
+  'packages/web-front-end-images/views'
 );
 ```